bazel-xcode/xchammer/tools/XCConfigDumper/README.md

 # XCConfigDumper

-dumps diagnostic settings from `Xcode` build
+dumps diagnostic flags from `Xcode` build
 This tool us useful when you need to get compiler settings from new version of `Xcode`

 ## Usage